vadagama/sever_crew/README.md

     * Useful services for healthier and happier life
 * **SH-2:** Farmacy Food users (transactional customers)
     * Easy onboarding process to be part of Farmacy Family
-    * No additional authentication account for login Farmacy Family services
+    * No additional authentication account for login into Farmacy Family services
 * **SH-3:** Helpdesk
     * Easy access to information about services falls, errors and exceptional situations
 * **SH-4:** Product owner